mongodb/netlify-extensions/git-changed-files/details.md

 # View and install the git-changed-files extension.
-name: git-changed-files-ext

-slug: git-changed-files-ext

-summary: makes a netlify comment of the changed content files found.
+Makes a netlify comment of the changed content files found.

+TODO: add more documentaion